 Overview

-A private IP address is an address that is assigned to devices within a private network.
-Unlike public IP addresses, which are visible on the internet, private IP addresses help keep devices secure within a localized area.
-They are often used in homes, offices, and other internal networks.
+A private IP address gets assigned to devices inside a private network.
+Unlike public IP addresses that show up on the internet, private IP addresses keep your devices safe within your local area.
+You'll find them in homes, offices, and basically any internal network setup.

 How It Works